astra1dev/PowerConverter/README.md

 ## Additional Info
-This is still a very early version, so expect more stuff to be added in the future. \
+This is still a very early version, so expect more stuff to be added in the future.
-There is also an UI version, but it's still WIP and not available to the public yet.